The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: SABR model and analytic approximations

 We comment on the low-strike behavior of the BS volatility approximations.
-In general, analytic approximation does not account for the boundary condition at the origin because the small-time asymptotics of the transition density ignore the boundary condition.
-Therefore, asymptotic approximation should be trusted near $k=1$ only.
+In general, analytic approximation does not take into account the boundary condition at the origin because the small-time asymptotics of the transition density ignores the boundary condition.
+Therefore, asymptotic approximation should not be trusted near $k=0$.

-As $k$ approaches zero, approximation quality deteriorates and suffers from an implied negative probability density, which indicates arbitrage.
-The occurrence of arbitrage is explained by the fact that the equivalent BS volatilities we reviewed do not conform to the arbitrage-free volatility bound of \citet{lee2004moment} in the small strike; implied BS volatility should be bounded by $\sqrt{2|\log k|/T}$ as $k\downarrow 0$ for all $T$.
-The corrected leading order of the equivalent BS volatilities scale as $(q_\bs/q)H(z)\sim O(|\log k|)$ as $k\downarrow 0$ and this breaks the upper bound of \citet{lee2004moment}.
+As $k$ approaches zero, approximation quality deteriorates and eventually causes negative implied probability density, inducing arbitrage.
+The occurrence of arbitrage can also be seen through the fact that the equivalent BS volatilities we have reviewed do not conform to the model-free volatility bound of \citet{lee2004moment} for the small strike: $\sqrt{2|\log k|/T}$ as $k\downarrow 0$ for all $T$.
+The corrected leading order of the equivalent BS volatilities scale as $(q_\bs/q)H(z)\sim O(|\log k|)$ as $k\downarrow 0$ for $0<\beta<1$, and this breaches the upper bound of \citet{lee2004moment}.

-Furthermore, the probability of hitting the origin is critical for understanding the volatility smile in the low-strike region. \citet[Eq.~(1.4)]{demarco2017shapes} states that in the presence of the mass at zero, the arbitrage-free BS volatility smile at a small strike is solely governed by the mass at zero, $M_T = \mathbb{P}(f_T=0)$:
+Furthermore, the probability of hitting the origin is critical for understanding the volatility smile in the low-strike region. \citet[Eq.~(1.4)]{demarco2017shapes} states that in the presence of the mass at zero, the model-free BS volatility smile at a small strike is governed by the mass at zero, $M_T = \mathbb{P}(f_T=0)$:

 where $N^{-1}(\cdot)$ is the inverse cumulative distribution function (CDF) of the normal distribution.
 The first term in Eq.~\eqref{eq:demarco} corresponds to \citet{lee2004moment}'s upper bound.